 Small words matter.
 Even two words on a button can have a dramatic impact on key success metrics.
 Read more about copywriting for conversion.

-3. Uniform product page images increase ARPV 17% for SmartWool
+3. Use a well-defined grid layout for your online shopping experience: Uniform product page images increase ARPV 17% for SmartWool

 Despite how fantastic the SmartWool and Blue Acorn teams thought the control product page looked, a more uniform design turned out to be better for conversions.
 They found that using repetitive image attributes enables better eye tracking when scanning a number of products.
 Read the full case study.

 When it comes to product page layout, sometimes the tried and true design works best.
 Making a product image bigger may lead to more clicks on the product, but that doesn’t always guarantee checkout.